Peddling false solutions: corporate carbon management and climate delay strategies

 A Resource Database of Cumulative Impacts Laws and Tools: Emerging Policy Opportunities to Protect Environmental Justice Communities from Additional Burden

-with Yuykan Lam, Ana Baptista, Anna Yulsman, Madeleine Killough, forthcoming in Environmental Justice
+with Yuykan Lam, Ana Baptista, Anna Yulsman, Madeleine Killough (forthcoming in Environmental Justice)

-with Thomas Klug, Giacomo Raederscheidt and Jan Steckel
+with Thomas Klug, Giacomo Raederscheidt and Jan Steckel (in review)

 A Political Backlash to Shifts in Coal Jobs?
 Lessons from Colombia